-Do this before you start your document can change it at any time (before or one inch margins all around left justify (except survey) double-space entire paper (except survey, tables, figures) use one font throughout, preferably Times New Roman (except survey) use 12 point font throughout (except survey) use bold, italics, and capitalization for emphasis only (including survey) indent all paragraphs look at the wording in the articles you have collected, write in a college-level, formal style be clear and concise, but not overly brief pay attention to heading levels do your table of contents entries and text headings match? the proposal is what you plan to do (future tense), the results is what you found (past tense) tables are numbered starting at 1 and include a descriptive title all graphs and charts are labeled as figures and start at 1 and include a descriptive title for numbers, see your style guide if a number is the first in a sentence, spell it out can use "%" with numerals, but must use "percent" with words present your data in percentages, not numbers of people (20 out of 35 is more difficult for the reader to process than 57%) in tables: left justify the title, left justify the variables, right or decimal align the numbers, center the headings, left justify the table on the page, single-space within the table leave four single lines of space above and below tables and figures (2 double spaces) place tables and figures after the paragraph in which they are referred to if possible, do not split a table or figure on two pages, do not split a paragraph with a table or figure it should not be your goal to show that you can make 20 different graphs, choose the best style for the data if you cannot make a graph on the computer, draw it neatly (use a ruler and colored pencils or crayons) can your tables and figures stand alone? did you discuss the tables and figures adequately in the text? no data is so striking that it needs to be presented exactly the same in a table and a graph we don't prove, we support this is research, not your personal beliefs and opinions, make supported statements, choose your words carefully the people you survey are respondents or subjects not surveyors or responders the results present the facts, leave the fluff out does your text make sense? does the text flow in a logical order-general to specific, univariate to bivariate? is your qualitative data qualitative ? does each section stand alone?
+File>page setup format>page>page setup change all margins to one inch change all margins to one inch, click OK one inch margins all around left justify (except survey) double-space entire paper (except survey, tables, figures) use one font throughout, preferably Times New Roman (except survey) use 12 point font throughout (except survey) use bold, italics, and capitalization for emphasis only (including survey) indent all paragraphs look at the wording in the articles you have collected, write in a college-level, formal П style be clear and concise, but not overly brief pay attention to heading levels do your table of contents entries and text headings match? the proposal is what you plan to do (future tense), the results is what you found (past ш tense) tables are numbered starting at 1 and include a descriptive title all graphs and charts are labeled as figures and start at 1 and include a descriptive title for numbers, see your APA guide if a number is the first in a sentence, spell it out can use "%" with numerals, but must use "percent" with words present your data in percentages, not numbers of people (20 out of 35 is more difficult for the reader to process than 57%) in tables: left justify the title, left justify the variables, right or decimal align the numbers, center the headings, left justify the table on the page, single-space within the table leave four single lines of space above and below tables and figures (2 double spaces) place tables and figures after the paragraph in which they are referred to if possible, do not split a table or figure on two pages, do not split a paragraph with a table or figure it should not be your goal to show that you can make 20 different graphs, choose the best style for the data if you cannot make a graph on the computer, draw it neatly (use a ruler and colored pencils or crayons) can your tables and figures stand alone? did you discuss the tables and figures adequately in the text? no data is so striking that it needs to be presented exactly the same in a table and a graph we don't prove, we support this is research, not your personal beliefs and opinions, make supported statements, choose your words carefully the people you survey are respondents or subjects not surveyors or responders the results present the facts, leave the fluff out does the text make sense? does the text flow in a logical order-general to specific, univariate to bivariate? is your qualitative data qualitative? П does each section stand alone?